 you know the ones.
 Document your baby’s growth and score some social media kudos.
 Your family (and followers) will thank you.

-I’m a total amateur, but something is better than nothing.
+I’m a total amateur, but again, something is better than nothing.
 And since I was returning to work at the 12 week mark, I knew it was time to find a simple, easily replicated pose/place/time of day to take these bad boys.

 they aren’t perfect, but they EXIST!